hallowseph/hallowseph/README.md

 ---

 ### Vulnerability Assessment Lab
-> A home lab simulating a real-world vulnerability assessment against intentionally vulnerable targets using industry-standard tools.
+> A structured vulnerability assessment against intentionally vulnerable targets using industry-standard tools.

 **What was used:**
 - Kali Linux as the attacker machine
 - Nmap for network discovery and port scanning
 - Nikto for web server vulnerability scanning
 - Metasploit for exploitation and verification
+- Documented four critical vulnerabilities with a full mitigation report

 [github.com/hallowseph/vuln-assessment-lab](https://github.com/hallowseph/vuln-assessment-lab)